 Kenneth suspected that Martine was patronizing him.
 So he decided to turn a few screws.
-"Let's see if I can explain this in terms of Jean-Marc's scholarly interest in Michael Jackson, manga artists, and Japanese schoolgirls.”
+"Let's see if I can explain this in terms of Antoine's scholarly interest in Michael Jackson, manga artists, and Japanese schoolgirls.”
 Martine bristled, but was curious.

-“Let’s start with a scenario that I’m sure Jean-Marc would appreciate: a vampire stalking a wide-eyed school girl.
+“Let’s start with a scenario that I’m sure Antoine would appreciate: a vampire stalking a wide-eyed school girl.
 Both of these characters are ruled by essentialism: one's a crippled soul that lives forever and the other's a stereotype that can't seem to die."
 Martine made a little face, but Kenneth ignored it.
-He'd listened a dozen times to Jean-Marc talk about how the wide eyes represented the Japanese cultural reference to something or other.
+He'd listened a dozen times to Antoine talk about how the wide eyes represented the Japanese cultural reference to something or other.
 He figured it was his turn to turn Japanese culture into whatever he wanted.

-"Let’s call him Lestatique and let's call her Alikiko.
+"Let’s call him Antonio Lestatique and let's call her Alikiko.
 She lives in a little apartment and walks to the nearby university.
 I won’t draw a picture of her, as you know it already: her eyes are anatomical impossibilities, since they cover about two-thirds of her face.
 She looks about ten years old, but has enormous breasts and acts like a suppressed nymphomaniac.
 When she eats seafood, octopi reach up from the plate.”
 Martine’s jaw tightened, and a slight pink flush brought out the beautiful vein on her forehead.
 The vein reminded him of Julia Roberts.

 “Tired of trolling the Paris subways for fresh young bodies to feed on, Antonio Lestatique decided to create a new life for himself in Japan."